Generic Name: polyethylene glycol/electrolytes (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites)

 - Drink only clear liquids and do not eat any solid foods from the time you start Colyte solution until your procedure is complete.

-- Before using Colyte solution, fill the container with the amount of water indicated on the package label.
+- Colyte solution must be mixed before you use it.
+Fill the container with the amount of water indicated on the package label.
 Use lukewarm water to mix Colyte solution to help the medicine dissolve faster.
 Shake well.

-- Chilling Colyte solution improves the taste.
+- Use Colyte solution within 48 hours after you mix it.
+Keep the mixed medicine in the refrigerator.
+This may also help improve the taste.
 Do not add sugar, sweetening agents, or other additives to Colyte solution.

 - Some of these products come with a Flavor Pack.
 If this product comes with a Flavor Pack and you wish to use it, add the contents of the Flavor Pack into the bottle before you add the water.
+Do not add any other flavorings.
 If you do not use the Flavor Pack, throw it away.

 - Shake well before each use.